a7medhassanmohi/React-OTP/README.md

 <h1 align="center">@a7medhassan/react-otp</h1>

 `react-otp` is a React component library that provides an easy-to-use OTP (One-Time Password) input component with customizable features.
+### it can also work with next js  without any problem
 ## Installation

 You can install `react-otp` via npm or yarn: